Author: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 A. Eco-design and green process engineering

-A significant part of the environmental impact of a resource, good, or even service is determined in its design phase when materials and processes are selected.
-This can go beyond the choice of materials, and encompasses the entire procurement and distribution process.
-For example, effective reverse logistics practices largely depend on an eco-design focused on design for disassembly, design for recycling, and design for other reverse logistics practices.
+A significant part of the environmental impact of a resource, good, or service is determined during its design phase, when materials and processes are selected.
+This can go beyond the choice of materials and encompass the entire procurement and distribution process.
+For example, effective reverse logistics practices largely depend on eco-design principles focused on design for disassembly, design for recycling, and other design considerations that support reverse logistics practices.

-Eco-design, also called design for environment (DfE) or environmentally conscious design (ECD), helps improve environmental performance by addressing product functionality while simultaneously minimizing the life-cycle environmental impacts of their supply chains.
-It is an important GSCM practice aimed at combining product or service functionality to minimize environmental impacts.
+Eco-design, also known as design for environment (DfE) or environmentally conscious design (ECD), helps improve environmental performance by addressing product functionality while minimizing the life-cycle environmental impacts of their supply chains.
+It is an important GSCM practice that aims to combine product or service functionality to minimize environmental impacts.
 One of the key aspects of eco-design is facilitating reuse, recycling, and recovery through designs such as easy disassembly of used products.
-Eco-design also involves other fields of action, such as the design of products for reduced consumption of material or energy, or the design of products to avoid or reduce the use of hazardous goods and their manufacturing process.
-For example, a company might decide to replace a potentially hazardous material or process with one that appears less harmful, thereby taking into account potential impacts on resource use or increased extraction of other materials.
+Eco-design also involves other fields of action, such as designing products for reduced material or energy consumption, or designing products to avoid or minimize the use of hazardous materials and their manufacturing processes.
+For example, a company might decide to replace a potentially hazardous material or process with one that appears less harmful, thereby considering the potential impacts on resource use and the increased extraction of other materials.

 The roles of eco-design and environmental processes change with the stage in the product life cycle.
 When a new product is introduced, the eco-design of the product is a crucial aspect.
-In the more mature and declining stages of the product life cycle, more focus will be on improving processes and having an efficient reverse logistics system in place.
-Successful eco-design typically requires internal cooperation within the main corporation involved in the design and procurement of a product, and external cooperation with other partners throughout the supply chain.
-This leads to a lower environmental footprint but requires coordination, standardization, and compliance.
+In the more mature and declining stages of the product life cycle, greater emphasis will be placed on refining processes and implementing an efficient reverse logistics system.
+Successful eco-design typically requires internal cooperation within the leading corporation involved in the design and procurement of a product, as well as external cooperation with other partners throughout the supply chain.
+This results in a lower environmental footprint, but it requires coordination, standardization, and adherence to compliance.

 B. Green procurement and purchasing

-Organizations have established global networks of suppliers that take advantage of country-specific characteristics in their endowment of labor and resources.
-Key factors for green purchasing include providing design specifications to suppliers that include environmental requirements for purchased items, cooperation with suppliers concerning environmental objectives, environmental audits, internal management, and ISO 14001 certification (concerning Environmental Management Systems).
-Companies can encourage or even require their suppliers to develop environmental management systems in compliance with ISO 14001, or their suppliers to be certified with ISO 14001.
-Procurement or purchasing decisions will impact the green supply chain through the purchase of materials that are either recyclable or reusable or have already been recycled.
+Organizations have established global networks of suppliers that leverage country-specific characteristics in their endowments of labor and resources.
+Key factors for green purchasing include providing design specifications to suppliers that incorporate environmental requirements for purchased items, cooperating with suppliers on environmental objectives, conducting environmental audits, implementing internal management systems, and obtaining ISO 14001 certification for Environmental Management Systems.
+Companies can encourage or even require their suppliers to develop environmental management systems in compliance with ISO 14001, or require their suppliers to be ISO 14001 certified.
+Procurement or purchasing decisions will impact the green supply chain through the purchase of materials that are either recyclable, reusable, or have already been recycled.

 Many large customers, such as multinational enterprises, have exerted pressure on their suppliers for better environmental performance, which results in greater incentives for suppliers to cooperate with customers for environmental objectives.
 Also, the pressure of the final customer is a primary driver for enterprises to improve their environmental image and practices.

 Green procurement strategies are typically supported by national or supranational regulations.
-For example, the European Community Directives on Waste Electrical and Electronic Equipment (WEEE) and Registration, Evaluation and Authorization of Chemicals (REACH) have led many European and non-European suppliers to increase organizational efforts for product recovery.
-Environmental compliance is increasingly becoming a criterion for accessing a specific market.
+For example, the European Community Directives on Waste Electrical and Electronic Equipment (WEEE) and Registration, Evaluation and Authorization of Chemicals (REACH) have led many European and non-European suppliers to increase their organizational efforts for product recovery.
+Environmental compliance is becoming an increasingly important criterion for accessing specific markets.

 C. Green production and remanufacturing

 Green production complements eco-design, green purchasing, and green logistics.
-Cooperation with suppliers and customers is indispensable for moving towards cleaner and greener production processes.
+Cooperation with suppliers and customers is essential for transitioning to cleaner and greener production processes.
 Green production has often been associated with the concept of industrial ecology, which views manufacturing as a system that is part of local ecosystems and the global biosphere.
 Conceptually, the term is ambiguous and confusing, but in practice, green production mainly focuses on:

 Product recovery refers to the broad set of activities designed to reclaim value from a product at the end of its life cycle in order to reuse products and materials.
 This can be achieved through recycling, remanufacturing, repair, or refurbishment.
-Recycling is performed to retrieve the material content of used and non-functioning products and is often driven by regulatory and economic factors.
-Remanufacturing is recycling-integrated manufacturing that implies a thorough rethinking of traditional production planning and scheduling methods.
-Industries that apply remanufacturing typically include automobiles, electronics, and tires.
+Recycling is performed to recover the material content of used and non-functional products, often driven by regulatory and economic factors.
+Remanufacturing is a recycling-integrated manufacturing process that entails a thorough reevaluation of traditional production planning and scheduling methods.
+Industries that commonly apply remanufacturing include the automotive, electronics, and tire sectors.
 The purpose of repair is to return used products to working order.
-The purpose of refurbishing is to bring used products up to a specified quality standard allowing their sale on second-hand markets.
+The purpose of refurbishing is to bring used products up to a specified quality standard, allowing their sale on second-hand markets.
 Remanufacturing and the associated recycling activities typically involve disassembly to separate a product into its constituent parts, components, subassemblies, or other groupings.

-Cleaner production requires effective waste management for products and materials that cannot be reused.
+Cleaner production requires effective waste management for products and materials that cannot be reused or recycled.
 The supply chains of non-reusable waste involve waste collection, transportation, incineration, composting, and disposal.
-The general idea of cleaner production is to prevent pollution derived from manufacturing and across a product’s life cycle.
+The general idea of cleaner production is to prevent pollution generated during manufacturing and throughout a product’s life cycle.
 Thus, cleaner production initiatives are also focused on preventing waste creation rather than post-generation management.

 D. Green logistics, distribution and transportation